CNA 76-hour Course

 * Having additional credentials does not guarantee employment nor guarantee a higher salary.

-Open since 2011, QCP is a state-licensed training center that certifies over 3,000 students each year at two state-of-the-art facilities in Omaha, NE.
+Open since 2011, QCP is a state-licensed CNA school in Omaha that certifies over 3,000 students each year at two state-of-the-art facilities.
 Enroll with us and you’ll get these benefits and more:

 • Over 200 schedule options each year with multiple dayparts offered